ZeldaFan0225/ai_horde/README.md

 **DISCLAIMER:**
 THIS PACKAGE/REPOSITORY IS IN NO WAY ASSOCIATED TO THE CREATORS OF AI HORDE

+## Version 5.0.0

+Version 5.0.0 introduces some breaking changes:
+- Node 18.0.0 or higher is required
+- The way some things are exported is changed

+It also features an internal restructure to reduce complexity and improve performance.

 ## Bugs

 To report bugs please [open an issue](https://github.com/ZeldaFan0225/ai_horde) on GitHub.